 The cast is also notable.
 Firstly, this was Lee Marvin’s first top-billed role.
 This was also the first occasion when he would act alongside Angie Dickinson and John Cassavetes.
 Both would join him onscreen again in 1967 in the two films which have subsequently been regarded as the legendary actor’s most iconic: Dickinson starred alongside him in Point Blank and Cassavetes did the same in The Dirty Dozen.

 It was the actor and Republican politician Ronald Reagan’s last feature film appearance before he turned his attention wholeheartedly towards the latter, ultimately ending up in the White House from 1981-1990.
 It was also the only occasion when he played an antagonist.
 He was quite reluctant to play against type and particularly disliked a violent scene involving him hitting Ms. Dickinson.
 However, director Don Siegel successfully managed to persuade him to take the part.

-Filming was somewhat problematic since John F. Kennedy while it was underway.
+Filming was somewhat problematic since John F. Kennedy was assassinated while it was underway.
 A number of the cast members, including Marvin and Dickinson, were in mourning.
 Reagan, of course, was an exception, but tactfully avoided discussing his political views with the others.

 How does it hold up?